Health Care Guide Information

 • Discover more from Health Care Guide Information

-Types of cancer are divided according to the body tissue affected /involved example;
+Types of cancer are divided according to the body tissue affected /involved, for example;

 • If the blood cells start growing abnormally, it will be called leukemia.